AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 5. Make sure to record the voltage at the minimum voltage (the voltage will spike first and eventually reach a steady state voltage before increasing again). ![Fluoride Voltage readings on ProCoDa](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/ProCoDa_fluoride_probe_calibration.JPG?raw=true)
 Figure 6: Voltage reading of fluoride sample on ProCoDa

 6. Repeat with the other fluoride concentrations and record the values in Google Docs (labeled "Fluoride Calibration").
-[Summer Fluoride Calibration](https://docs.google.com/spreadsheets/d/1Qdzn8rtu0ubeyHFeoxpHNJPTBkcbFvO21DLpOUB-Flc/edit#gid=0)<!--Add a link to the google doc -->
+[Summer Fluoride Calibration](https://docs.google.com/spreadsheets/d/1Qdzn8rtu0ubeyHFeoxpHNJPTBkcbFvO21DLpOUB-Flc/edit#gid=0)
 7. The R squared value, slope, and y-intercept will be updated as the voltages are updated (make sure the R squared value is at least .99 to ensure accurate fluoride calibrations).
 8. If R squared value is not 0.99, rinse let settle in standard solution (50% TISAB and 50% DI water), then rinse thoroughly with DI water.
 Sand with polishing strip, and repeat procedure, gently shaking probe up and down before first calibration measurement.
 <!--Add photos! -->